 “In this prescription-riddled world, we are beginning to lose the capacity to think for ourselves.
 Perception has turned into referral rather than a desire to find new answers.”

 In 2002, she formed and played in Demiurge, a metal band that would later find modest renown in the local underground scenes.
-In 2004 she founded Demiurge Digital, a multimedia firm that reconciles visual art with her other passion, metal music.
-The firm houses a recording studio that specializes in live instrument tracking, mixing and digital mastering, sound design, voice-over and music production, and graphic design.
-The studio has built a solid reputation in both local and international music communities and in turn, it has paved the way for commissions for album and promotional art for metal bands, record labels, and publications.
-These grant her the opportunity to balance out her pixel portfolio with traditionally made works on canvas and paper.
+This led to the 2004 founding of Demiurge Digital, a multimedia studio that has built a solid reputation in both local and international music communities.
+While paving the way for other music related commissions such as album art and promotional material, the studio also converges her passion for metal with Fine Art.